sassoftware/sas-viya-sdk-js/documentation/docs/faq.md

    `"/reports/reports/f57c57ba-1cf1-4b14-aeeb-1a61664debb4"`.
 If the `"/reports/reports/"` prefix is missing, or if you see `%2F` in place of `/`, then the report will not load.
 We have a tool for generating a correctly-formatted `sas-report` or `sas-report-object` tag in our [Getting started guide](getting-started.md#create-a-custom-html-tag).
 1. Ensure that you have permission to access the report given the current authentication type.
-Currently the SDK always logs in as a guest user when accessing reports; if the report is not accessible to a guest user, then the report will not load.
+Currently the SAS Visual Analytics SDK always logs in as a guest user when accessing reports; if the report is not accessible to a guest user, then the report will not load.